moharram82/queue/README.md

 ```composer
 composer require moharram82/php-queue
 ```
+- Create the queues table by executing `table.sql` file
 - Instantiate a new `\Moharram82\Queue\QueueConfig` instance, which accepts an optional configuration array.
 ```php
 $config = new \Moharram82\Queue\QueueConfig([